 - Complete a Free Application for Federal Student Aid (“FAFSA”) form.

-Applications are to be submitted online and include:
+Applications must be submitted online and include all of the following:

 - Two (2) letters of recommendation from faculty members on how the applicant reflects the values espoused by Frederick Douglass.